 There are two different colorways of the flowers in Queen Titania’s hair: Some are a mauve-pink, while others are white with a red center.

 Othello is 15” tall which places him on the larger end of the scale for a Cybis portrait piece.
-Priced at just under $2000 at introduction in 1983 as an edition of 350, he is still on the Cybis site at $5995 although noted there as “near closing.”
+He was priced just under $2000 at introduction in 1983 as an edition of 350.
 Othello was designed by Gertrude Fass who was also noted for her work as a television scriptwriter, art teacher, and childrens’ book author as well as for her sculptures in porcelain and bronze.

 Puck is, of course, the mischievous fairy troublemaker of A Midsummer Night’s Dream.
 Introduced in 1981 as an edition of 350 priced at $2300, his edition size was reduced to only 200 the following year (1982).
 This piece is 14” high.